mmestrov2000/youtube_agent/README.md

 - [ ] Best use of Browser Use
 - [ ] Best Overall Project

-## Demo Video Link
-*(To be added – 2‑3 min demo)*

 ## Additional Notes
-- **Agent Collaboration**: While BrandView AI presents itself as a single chat agent, it operates as a coordinated system of specialized sub-agents handling different tasks like video processing, data fetching, forecasting, and reporting.
+- **Agent Collaboration**: Although BrandView AI appears as a single chat agent, it is powered by a coordinated team of specialized sub-agents, each with its own focus (data collection, analysis, Python scripting, talent discovery).
-- **Confidence Intervals for Forecasts**: View prediction is not a simple point estimate — it uses bootstrapped simulations on top of a PyTorch model to generate robust 90% confidence intervals, offering brands realistic outcome ranges instead of misleading single predictions.
-- **Flexible API Handling**: The agent is designed to dynamically adjust between API retrieval (YouTube Data API) and local scraping (yt-dlp) if necessary to maximize data access and minimize missing information.
-- **Sponsorship Detection**: Brand collaborations are detected both through metadata (titles, descriptions) and deep content analysis (transcripts, visual sponsor cue detection using Video-LLaMA).
-- **Risk Scoring Model**: Risk assessments blend NLP-based keyword spotting (profanity, politics, controversy) with sentiment analysis from recent comment sections to produce a reliable "Brand Safety Score" for each influencer.
+- **Python-Driven Calculations**: Any complex metric calculation or report generation is handled by the Python Script Executor agent, ensuring accuracy and reproducibility.
+- **Firecrawl Usage**: Firecrawl is used exclusively to crawl official influencer agency websites for talent information—not for controversy scraping.
+- **Streamlit & WhatsApp Integration**: The Streamlit interface serves as the primary demo platform, while the WhatsApp integration allows users to query the agent from their mobile devices.
-- **Scalable Architecture**: Though the MVP focuses on YouTube, the agent's modular architecture allows easy extension to other platforms like TikTok, Twitch, and Instagram in the future.
+- **Extensibility**: The modular architecture makes it straightforward to add new platforms (e.g., TikTok, Twitch) or additional analysis tools in the future.
-- **Streamlit Interface Focus**: For the hackathon demo, Streamlit will be used for simplicity, but the backend is designed to easily plug into more advanced UIs or enterprise integrations if scaled post-hackathon.
-- **Future Enhancements**: Planned future improvements include sponsor integration style classification (casual mention vs. dedicated segment) and dynamic audience overlap analysis between multiple influencers.